erkkaervice/.dotfiles/README.md

 # dotfiles
 Personal shell configuration files for creating a consistent, powerful environment across various Linux distributions, macOS, and Termux.

 This repository provides synchronized setups for Bash, Zsh, and Fish.
-It standardizes not just the shell, but the entire terminal experience by including configurations for the **Kitty** terminal emulator and system-wide font preferences.
+It standardizes not just the shell, but the entire terminal experience by including configurations for the **Kitty** terminal emulator and bundled system-wide font preferences.
 It features automated setup scripts that handle everything from package installation (with non-root fallbacks) to desktop environment integration.

 ---